Maque Choux

 Add the corn, corn milk, thyme, cayenne, paprika, salt, MSG, and black pepper and stir to combine.
 Season with salt & pepper, if needed.

 Add the half & half to the corn mixture, and simmer for 10 minutes, stirring every few minutes.
-Once the liquid is almost gone.
-Turn off the heat and stir in the bacon.
+Once the liquid is gone, turn off the heat and stir in the bacon.

 Serve.